rcdosado/searchthesis/README.md

 	>python manage.py runserver
 	```
 8. Go to localhost:8000/admin, login, then fill the system with information
-9. Browse localhost:8000/search/ to see public search page
+9. Browse localhost:8000 to see public search page

+# Reports (requires root access & sql commands knowledge)

+This feature enables you to export data as xlsx, csv, json, in any form you want, provided that you know sql
+schema can be viewed on this page.

+1. install requirements, run the server
+2. go to http://localhost/explorer, show schema, and execute something like `select * from search_thesis`.

 # Backing up data